-Oat flour is an incredible gluten-free flour that works well in gluten-free breads and baked goods.
+Oat flour is an incredible gluten-free flour that works well in gluten-free bread and baked goods.
 It gives baked goods more flavor than a rice-blend flour alone, and it offers a lighter, chewier, and crumblier texture, a hard-to-find combination in the world of gluten-free baking.

-Oat flour is considered a whole grain, making oat bread nutritionally superior to breads made with white rice flours and starches alone.
+Oat flour is a whole grain, making oat bread nutritionally superior to bread made with white rice flour and starches alone.

 Oats are a necessary and important part of a gluten-free diet, adding much-needed fiber the gluten-free community needs to keep things flowing, so to speak.

 Oats add a richness to bread that is more in line with the taste of whole wheat bread, whereas bread made with rice flour blends alone tastes more in line with white bread.